-Miners' computers get a math problem to solve.
+Miners' computers get math problems to solve.
 This math problem gets more difficult the more miners there are at the same time.
 The one who solves it first gets to create the new block in the blockchain.

 With this Proof of Work, the miner earns Dash for his efforts.
 Now, the rest of the blockchain checks the miner's version of the ledger against their own.

-If the two matches, the blockchain reaches consensus and the process starts again.
+If the two match, the blockchain reaches consensus, and the process starts again.

 The people who perform Dash coin mining operations are essential to the blockchain’s functionality.
 It’s important to work that can also get very well compensated with some powerful equipment to help.